Monetize your Office 365 add-in through Microsoft Commercial Marketplace

 Why has Microsoft changed their monetization model for add-ins?

 By charging for core application functionality and making add-ins free, partners gain more flexibility to add new value for customers by delivering paid functionality outside of the context of an add-in.
-To better support this model, AppSource has enabled full commerce for SaaS app transactions effective May 31, 2019, providing a new range of options for partners.
+To better support this model, Microsoft AppSource has enabled full commerce for SaaS app transactions effective May 31, 2019, providing a new range of options for partners.
 Given our emphasis on a range of payment models for SaaS apps, we’re simplifying Office Add-ins by only supporting free-to-download options.

 How do I sign up for Partner Center?